AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-accessibility.md

 ### Keyboard navigation for the menu bar

 1. Tab until you have reached the menu bar.
-1. Use the left/right arrow keys to navigate to the menu you want.
+1. Use the arrow keys to navigate between menus and menu items.
-1. Press `Enter` to select the menu and show its options.
+1. Press `Enter` to open a menu or select menu item.
-1. Use up/down arrow keys to navigate to the menu option you want.
+1. Use `Esc` to close a menu.
-1. Press `Enter` to select the option.

 ### Keyboard navigation for drag & drop interactions